Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \subsubsection{Falling to Safe Paths}

-If agent $a_k$ is forced to its safe path (\Cref{alg:md-pibt-main} lines 12-14), then all agents $a_p$ that have hard dependencies on $a_k$ (i.e., $a_p \to a_k$) need to be replanned.
+If $a_k$ is forced to its safe path (\Cref{alg:md-pibt-main} lines 12-14), then all $a_p$ that have hard dependencies on $a_k$ (i.e., $a_p \to a_k$) need to be replanned.
 We use the \texttt{removeDepend} function to update each such $a_p$.
-As shown in \Cref{alg:agdg-helper-main}, the \texttt{removeDepend} function first empties the tentative path of agent $a_p$ and removes it from the planned agent set (line 9).
+As shown in \Cref{alg:agdg-helper-main}, \texttt{removeDepend} first empties the tentative path of $a_p$ and removes it from the planned agent set $A_{plan}$ (line 9).
 Since $a_p$ now no longer has a tentative path, by definition, all incoming soft edges become hard edges (line 10).
-Since any agent with hard dependencies (i.e., has incoming hard edges) must be replanned, we add $a_p$ to the queue if it is not already there (lines 11-12).
-On the other hand, since any agent with no hard dependencies does not need to be replanned, we remove $a_p$ from the queue if it is there (lines 13-14).
-Then, for outgoing edges of $a_p$, all of them should be removed because $a_p$ no longer has a tentative path (lines 15 and 17).
+Since any agent with hard dependencies (i.e., has incoming hard edges) must be replanned, we add $a_p$ to $q$ if it is not there (lines 11-12).
+On the other hand, since any agent with no hard dependencies does not need to be replanned, we remove $a_p$ from $q$ if it is there (lines 13-14).
+Then, all outgoing edges of $a_p$ should be removed because $a_p$ no longer has a tentative path (lines 15 and 17).
 Moreover, replanning $a_p$ may change the replanning necessity of its children.
-For example, for a child agent $a_{j}$ of $a_p$ with $a_p \to a_j$, if $a_p$'s new tentative path no longer collides with $a_j.\tau$, then $a_j$ may no longer need to be replanned.
+For example, for a child $a_{j}$ of $a_p$ with $a_p \to a_j$, if $a_p$'s new tentative path no longer collides with $a_j.\tau$, then $a_j$ may no longer need to be replanned.
 Even if $a_p$'s new path collides with $a_j.\tau$, the new path would change the possible collision-free paths that $a_j$ could choose.
 Therefore, MD-PIBT recursively unplans all child agents of $a_p$ (line 19).
-It also resets the path index (line 18) of each child agent $a_c$ since previously invalid paths for $a_c$ may become valid due to the potential change of $a_p.\pi$.
-Resetting the path index thus allows the agents to retry those options.
+It also resets the path index $d$ (line 18) of each child agent $a_c$ since previously invalid paths for $a_c$ may become valid due to the potential change of $a_p.\pi$.
+Resetting the path index allows the agents to retry those paths.